 How to Apply

 Apply for your initial study permit.
 If you would like support or help reviewing your completed application, book an appointment with one of our International Student Advisors via the York International Website.

 - If your application is denied, book an appointment with one of our International Student Advisors via the York International Website, or, for Schulich students only, with Schulich School of Business International Relations.
 They will help you review your application for resubmission.

 - If you receive a study permit refusal again and do not wish to submit another application, you can choose to apply for a tuition refund.

 - Fill out and submit the New International Student Refund Request Form, uploading copies of both of your refusal letters from IRCC.

 - You will receive a notification once your Request Form has been received and approved or denied.

 When to expect your tuition refund

-Student Financial Services will process refunds at two points in the Fall 2020 semester, after each deadline listed above.
+Student Financial Services will process refunds at two points in the Fall 2020 and Winter 2021 semesters, after each deadline listed above.
 You will receive notification from the University by email once your refund has been processed.
 Please allow 3 to 4 weeks from the application deadlines listed above for processing.